 You can also use your mini fridge to store your pump parts in between uses alongside your milk storage.

 If you don’t have the budget or space for a mini fridge, you will most certainly need a breast milk cooler bag.
 These are great for transporting frozen breast milk, but can also be used for fresh breast milk along with an ice pack.
 While it won’t make as cold an environment as a mini fridge, it should be enough to get you home each day before transferring your milk to a better long term storage location.

 >> Read our guide to the Best mini fridge for breast milk here

 4. Breast Milk Storage Bags

 Theoretically you can express your milk directly into bottles and then transport those home.
 But bottles can get pretty expensive.
 This is where storage bags come in handy.
-These BPA-free milk storage bags are custom made for preserving breast milk.
+These BPA-free milk storage bags (Amazon) are custom made for preserving breast milk.